leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/essential-google-cloud-infra-foundation.md

 - Memory must be between 1 GB and 8 GB per vCPU.
 - The total memory of the instance must be a multiple of 256 MB.

+### Compute pricing
+All vCPUs, GPUs, and GB of memory are charged a minimum of 1 minute.
+After 1 minute, instances are charged in 1-second increments.

+Compute Engine uses a resource-based pricing model, where each vCPU and each GB of memory on Compute Engine is billed separately rather than as a part of a single machine type.

+If your workload is stable and predictable, you can purchase a specific amount of vCPUs and memory for a discount off of normal prices in return for committing to a usage term of 1 year or 3 years.

+Preemptible and Spot VMs are instances that you can create and run at a much lower price than normal instances.
+For both types of VM, Compute Engine might terminate (or preempt) these instances if it requires to access those resources for other tasks.

+Compute Engine provides VM sizing recommendations to help you optimize the resource used of your virtual machine instances.
+Recommendations for the new instance will appear 24 hours after the instance has been created.

+Sustained use discounts are automatic discounts that you get for running specific Compute Engine resources (vCPUs, memory, and GPU devices) for a significant portion of the billing month.
+For example, when you run one of these resources for more than 25% of a month.
+- if you use a virtual machine for 50% of the month, you can an effective discount of 10%.
+- If you use it for 75% of the month, you get an effective discount of 20%.
+- If you use it for 100% of the month, you get an effective discount of 30%